AuroraStorm-sw/Inspired-Ink/README.md

 3. "Back" button on view_ink.html shows up on a white, separate line when a user isn't signed in.
 Solution: Wrap the section around an extra top div so the button doesn't get its own line when the feedback section isn't visible to unauthorized users.

-4. After changing DEBUG from True to False, needs to change name of style.css file for the new styling to get added to the website, even after hard refreshing the webpage.
+4. After changing DEBUG from True to False, sometimes needs to change name of style.css file for the new styling to get added to the website, even after hard refreshing the webpage.
 Solution: Still debugging at time of project submission, no solution discovered in time.